 Recovery after a revision rhinoplasty procedure will vary, but typically you will find that recovery time is similar to what you experienced in your initial rhinoplasty procedure.
 You may even find that your recovery is faster and less stressful than your first procedure.
 You may need some assistance from a friend or family member for a day or two, but you will quickly regain your independence.

-The procedure will take one to three hours, and is typically performed on an outpatient basis.
-You will be able to return home the same day as your procedure, driven by a family member or friend.
+The revision rhinoplasty procedure will take one to three hours, and is typically performed on an outpatient basis.
+You will be able to return home the same day as your revision rhinoplasty procedure, driven by a family member or friend.
 You will be prescribed an antibiotic and pain medication to make your recovery more comfortable, and are advised to simply rest and relax for the first few days after surgery.
 A plastic splint will be placed on your nose to expedite the healing process and keep the treated area stable in shape.
 In addition to your prescription medications, you can also use an ice pack to reduce any swelling the occurs during the initial healing process.

 For the first week or more, you will want to limit your activities to facilitate the healing process.
 Avoid strenuous activities like exercise, heavy lifting, or excessive bending.
 Use a few fluffy pillows or a wedge pillow to elevate your head above your heart while sleeping.
 Wear a hat when going outside for long periods of time to protect your nose from the sun’s rays.

 The nature of your employment will determine when you are able to return to your regular duties.
-You will likely only require one week off, but you should still avoid strenuous activities in and out of the workplace for a few more weeks.
+You will likely only require one week off after revision rhinoplasty, but you should still avoid strenuous activities in and out of the workplace for a few more weeks.
 A follow-up visit will be scheduled with Dr. White to confirm that you are healing as you should, and he will advise you when it is safe to resume more strenuous activities like any vigorous exercise or work-related activity.

 As your nose heals and the swelling reduces, the flattering new shape of your profile will be revealed.
 The delicate incisions will be virtually undetectable, or completely invisible if your procedure was performed with incisions within the nose structure.
-You will finally achieve the look hoped for when undergoing your first rhinoplasty procedure, and can enjoy the results for the years ahead.
+You will finally achieve the look you hoped for when undergoing your first rhinoplasty procedure, and can enjoy the results for the years ahead.